For many outside the British Isles, the English language can be a tad difficult to grasp.

 The term, “Bob’s your uncle” is commonly used around the United Kingdom, Ireland, and Commonwealth countries, meaning “Hey Presto!”, there you go!”, or “and there you have it”.
 It’s typically spoken to conclude a set of simple instructions, or when a result is reached.

-- Bostin’! – this slang term is only used in the Black Country region (aka the Midlands) and so isn’t recognised elsewhere in the country.
+Bostin’! – this slang term is only used in the Black Country region (aka the Midlands) and so isn’t recognized elsewhere in the country.

 Brit – the most common term for a British person in British slang.